zpainter/iassist/content/about/regional-report-2009-2010-africa.md

 International Statistical Institute in Durban, South Africa in August 2009 and the Zambia National Microdata Dissemination Policy Workshop held in Lusaka, Zambia in April 2010 on behalf of the ADP.
-In she also released a publication entitled \"Knowledge Utilisation for Governance in Africa: evidence-based decision-making and the role of Survey Data Archives in the region\"
+In she also released a publication entitled "Knowledge Utilisation for Governance in Africa: evidence-based decision-making and the role of Survey Data Archives in the region"

 DataFirst received an award in the data dissemination category at the Statistics South Africa 2009 awards ceremony in Johannesburg in November